inancgumus/learngo/README.md

 # Learn Go Programming: Complete Bootcamp Course (Golang)
-This repository contains the examples, exercises, and quizzes for the course.
+This repository contains the examples, exercises, and quizzes for my Go course.
+However, even without the course you can learn a great deal about Go.
+Inside, there are thousands of examples, exercises and quizzes.
+Enjoy!

-**Get it now for 80% off with this [link](https://www.udemy.com/learn-go-the-complete-bootcamp-course-golang/?couponCode=FROM-GITHUB).**
+**Get the course now for 80% off with this [link](https://www.udemy.com/learn-go-the-complete-bootcamp-course-golang/?couponCode=FROM-GITHUB).**

 ---